 Step 3: enter the details of the dataset.

 Step 4: specify how you are importing the ground control.
 You can import CSV files collected from survey equipment—Aeropoints, both, or none.
-For PPK, we do not wish to use them to influence the model, so we must specify that they are checkpoints not intended for processing, but rather for accuracy validation.
+If you wish to use the GCPs to help the model, try to use 3 -5 that are evenly spaced because using 1-2 without balance could skew the model.
+For PPK, if you do not use GCPs to influence the model, we then must specify that the targets are checkpoints not intended for processing, but rather for accuracy validation.
 You can do this by selecting the no GCP option after importing the points or toggling them off for processing.
-If you wish to use the GCPs to help the model, try to use four or five that are evenly spaced, because using 1-2 without balance could skew the model.

 You can view the imported vertical system of the high accuracy geotags and toggle the control points.

 If you want to let the image processor know the most accurate processing settings in the comments, specify what the mean accuracy of the geotags are based on the WingtraHub report in the OUTPUT folder.

 Step 5: configure the deliverables you wish to be created.